elastic/terraform-provider-ec/examples/README.md

-# Elastic Cloud (EC) Provider Examples
+# Elastic Cloud provider examples

-This directory contains a set of examples of using various Elastic Cloud resources with Terraform.
-The examples each have their own README containing more details on what the example does.
+This directory contains a set of examples that show you how to use Elastic Cloud resources with Terraform.
+For each example there is a README file with a detailed description.

-To run any example, clone the repository and run `terraform apply` within the example's own directory.
+To run any example, clone the repository and run `terraform apply` within the example directory.